tarwn/lessthandot-hugo/blogs/content/posts/2011-12-20-continuous-delivery-project-deploy-and.md

 ### Version Numbers on the Site

 Adding a version number to the site is not too difficult.
-I&#8217;ll add a text file to my application that will be used to store the version number, along with some logic for the application begins to read that version number and store it.
+I'll add a text file to my application that will be used to store the version number, along with some logic for the application begins to read that version number and store it.

 **MVCMusicStore/Content/buildVersion.txt**